-ADVANCED PLACEMENT (AP) LATIN VERGIL A & B (1729A, 1729B), Grades 11 or 12, $1^{\rm st}$ & $2^{\rm nd}$ Sem.
+ADVANCED PLACEMENT (AP) LATIN VERGIL A & B (1729A, 1729B), Grades 11 or 12, 1st & 2nd Sem.
 One-half Credit Per Sem.
 Prerequisite: Latin 3 A & B

 Students will read selected books and individual passages from Vergil's Aeneid to learn about the epic tradition, the legend of the founding of Rome, and the basic precepts of literature.
 In addition, students will study parallel themes in Classical and English literature.
-All students are required to pay the fee assessed by E.T.S. (unless a fee waiver is granted) and to take the advanced placement examination in May.
+All students are required to take the advanced placement examination in May.
 Taught alternate years with Advanced Latin Literature A & B.